Spectre (DC Comics character): Day of Vengeance

 The Spectre also destroys the magic-fueled kingdom of Atlantis (the home of Aquaman) during his rampage.

 In Day of Vengeance: Infinite Crisis Special #1, the Spectre kills Nabu, the last of the Great Lords of the Ninth Age and the Presence's attention is finally drawn into action.
 The Spectre is once again forced into a human host, stopping his mad rampage.
 Nabu reveals before dying that originally he and the other Lords had been working towards forming the perfect host for the Spectre, but those plans are cut short.

 The text of the story is unclear on who the Great Lords were.
 Nabu (introduced in 1942 as the powerful entity responsible for Kent Nelson becoming Doctor Fate) was one of the Lords of Order.
 The Spectre had apparently killed the others, along with their counterparts the Lords of Chaos, with the exception of Mordru and Amethyst (whom he battled on Gemworld).
 Amethyst is among those gathered by the Phantom Stranger to aid in rebuilding the Rock of Eternity, and survives into the Tenth Age.

 Alexander Luthor also revealed that he was indirectly responsible for the Spectre's actions in Day of Vengeance.
-Under Alexander Luthor's orders, the Psycho-Pirate gave Eclipso's diamond to Jean Loring, making her manipulate the Spectre-Force so that magic could be undone and used as fuel for Luthor's Multiverse tower.
+Under Luthor's orders, the Psycho-Pirate gave Eclipso's diamond to Jean Loring, making her manipulate the Spectre-Force so that magic could be undone and used as fuel for Luthor's Multiverse tower.

 Crispus Allen

-In Gotham Central #38, Crispus Allen is killed by a corrupt policeman coincidentally named Jim Corrigan (not the same Corrigan that was formerly associated with the Spectre).
+In Gotham Central #38, Crispus Allen is killed by a corrupt policeman named Jim Corrigan (not the same Corrigan that was formerly associated with the Spectre).
 While Allen's body is in the morgue, the Spectre-Force is forced against its will to enter Crispus Allen, taking Allen as its new host.